AmarDange/Archana-Bazar/README.md

    - I tested the following:
       - all the pages of the website on different browsers: Chrome, Edge, Safari.
       - When a nav element is clicked, it provides the navigation link to the respective page.
-      - The responsiveness of the website on different screen sizes (Mobile S-320px, Mobile M-375px, Mobile L-425px, Tablet-768px, Laptop-1024px) using Devtools sevice          toolbar.
-The different CSS propoerties for font, color, background-color, links, submit button work as expected.
-      - Animation of the hero-image text moves within the defined area.
       - When social link in the footer is clicked, it directs to the respective social media page.